 - SMS also has very high response rates, at 45%.

-Nevertheless, some traits of SMS make it abundantly clear that this technology is a 90s child.
+Nevertheless, some traits of SMS make it abundantly clear that this technology is a child of the 90s.
 While there’s beauty in its simplicity, there’s also a hard limit on functionality.
 A question is beginning to be asked: Is SMS’s age over?

 What is RCS?

 RCS is a protocol shared between mobile operators and Android phones.
 As the name implies, it offers a far richer form of communication than legacy technologies like SMS and MMS, which it has been designed to replace.
 It’s been around for a few years now, though one factor has so far seen it fall short of the ubiquity enjoyed by SMS: Apple is yet to join the RCS messaging party and has instead chosen to support iMessage, RCS’s main rival.

 RCS has taken cues from over-the-top (OTT) applications like WhatsApp.
 The data network handles everything, and features like live chat, multimedia messaging and typing indicators are included, making it feel familiar to users.

 Though RCS is still in its infancy, the rollout of person-to-person (P2P) RCS contributes to a significant increase in RCS messaging traffic.
 According to Juniper Research, between 2020 and 2025, the amount of RCS messages will increase by 2500%, reaching approximately 415 billion in 2025.

 Why is RCS a significant opportunity for brands?

 Brands constantly search for new and innovative means to reach and engage customers.
 RCS allows them to target Android users in a more prosperous, more interactive and more engaging way; to send more visually appealing content, complete with interactive elements like carousels and suggested responses, direct to the inbox on Android devices.